MADISON HAMPTON, Programs Manager

-MARGARET BOQUET, Volunteer Manager
+MARGARET BOQUET, Volunteer Coordinator

 Margaret grew up in the Washington, D. C. area and earned a Bachelor of Arts in philosophy and French at Goucher College in Baltimore.
 She settled in northern Virginia and, following her love for animals, worked for several doggie day care centers, for a dog grooming salon and she offered regular pet sitting services.
 Margaret and her husband moved to the Bay Area in 2013.
 In 2015 she began volunteering for CCHS, working in both Kitty Corner, as an office assistant and as a cat adoption counselor.
 She also volunteers with the East Bay SPCA.
 In 2016 Margaret was named CCHS’s volunteer manager.